 Price stability: the price level should remain stable.

 An increase in the price level is called inflation (from the Latin “inflare”, meaning “blow into”, “puff up”).
 The percentage increase in the price level between two points in time is called the rate of inflation or the rate of price increase.
 It is usually reported on an annual basis and thus reflects the change compared with the situation 12 months earlier.
-For example, if the newspaper states that the rate of inflation was 1.4% in January 2019, this means that the price level was 1.4% higher in January 2019 than it was in January 2018.
+For example, if a newspaper states that the rate of inflation was 4.9% in January 2022, this means that the price level was 4.9% higher in January 2022 than it was in January 2021.

-The opposite process, i.e. a decrease in the price level, is called deflation.
+The opposite process, i.e. a decline in the price level, is called deflation.
 The percentage decrease in the price level between two points in time is therefore referred to as the rate of price reduction or rate of deflation.
 However, it is often referred to – paradoxically, in fact – as a negative rate of price increase or a negative rate of inflation.
-According to the definition relevant for economics, however, deflation only prevails if the price level falls not just briefly but over a longer period of time.
+However, deflation is only said to exist if the price level falls not just briefly but over a longer period of time.

-IIf a positive inflation rate declines over time – for example, it falls from 1.8% to 1.6% and then to 1.3% – but stays positive, it is referred to as a falling inflation rate, declining inflation, or “disinflation”.
+If a positive inflation rate declines over time – for example, it falls from 3.6% to 2.5% and then to 1.3% – but stays positive, it is referred to as a falling inflation rate, declining inflation or “disinflation”.